latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Fannie Mae has opened a Mortgage Help Center in Atlanta that will provide homeowners with various services and programs.
+• Mortgage relief and foreclosure counseling in Atlanta is offered from lenders too.
+Fannie Mae has opened a Mortgage Help Center in Atlanta that will provide homeowners with various services.
 Borrowers can meet face to face with dedicated housing and mortgage counselors to explore their options to dealing with a foreclosure filing.
-As part of this session, they can also learn about various federal and state government mortgage assistance programs.
+As part of this session, they can also learn about various federal and state government mortgage relief programs as well.
 Learn more on how to get Atlanta foreclosure and mortgage help.

 By Jon McNamara